 EALC 610 Seminar: Buddhism and the Literary Arts in Japan (4) Seminar on the impact of Buddhism on the literary tradition of medieval Japan.
 Selected topics.
-Prerequisite: departmental approval.

 EALC 620 Seminar in East Asian Linguistics (4, max 12, FaSp) Detailed theoretical discussions and empirical studies of the issues and development in East Asian linguistics.